leetvr/hy/docs/source/tutorial/blocks.rst

  .. topic:: Challenge

- **Challenge**: Build a small maze at the entrance to each team’s base, with a couple of way through it.
+ **Challenge**: Build a small maze at the entrance to each team’s base, with a couple of ways through it.
 Use different block types to make the maze more interesting.

 Pre-defined block types